nagylzs/runtree/README.md

 2. For each node, an empty map is initialized as the base.
 3. If `builtin_vars` is `true`, then builtin vars are added to the base.
 4. If `inherit_vars` is `true`, then parent vars are added to the base.
-5. Finally, locally defined variable values are calculated using the base (substitution), and the result key-value pairs are added to the base.
+5. Finally, locally defined string variable values are calculated using the base (substitution), and the result key-value pairs are added to the base.
 It first happes with `vars`, and then with `defvars` (with the not already defined variables).
 6. The result is then used as the calculated variables map for the node.

 Variable values can be substituted for various properties: